Yasmineturki22/NLP/README.md

 - Cosine similarity highlights semantic closeness even if exact words differ.
 - Jaccard is stricter, and better at exact duplicates
 - TF-IDF + Cosine is more effective for identifying related product styles

+- N-grams:
+📌 Notes
+- Simple but effective for prototyping next-word suggestion
+- Can be extended into auto-complete or chatbot models